-Pensions will increase each year starting at age 67 or the first anniversary of retirement, whichever is later.
-Each annual increase will be the lesser of 3% or the annual change in the Consumer Price Index for All Urban Consumers (CPI-U), compounded on the preceding year's amount.31
+Tier 2 pensions will increase each year, starting at the later of (a) age 67 or (b) the July or January immediately after the first anniversary of retirement.
+Each annual increase will be the lesser of 3% or the annual change in the Consumer Price Index for All Urban Consumers (CPI-U), compounded on the preceding year's amount.30

-Survivors' annuities

-A survivor's annuity is paid to the qualified surviving spouse of a member who dies in service with at least 2 years of service credit; dies after ending service with at least 4 years of credit; or dies while receiving a GARS pension.
-The basic survivor's annuity is two-thirds of the pension to which the member was entitled at death, increased each year by the lesser of 3% or the annual change in the CPI-U. It is payable to the surviving spouse starting at age 50-or at any age if that spouse is caring for one or more unmarried children under the age of 18 (22 if full-time students) or disabled.32
+Survivors' annuities A survivor's annuity is paid to the qualified surviving spouse of a member who dies in service with at least 2 years of service credit; dies after ending service with at least 4 years of credit; or dies while receiving a GARS pension.
+The basic survivor's annuity is two-thirds of the pension to which the member was entitled at death, increased annually by the lesser of 3% or the change in the CPI-U. It is payable to a surviving spouse starting at age 50-or at any age if the spouse is caring for one or more unmarried children who are under age 18 (22 if full-time students) or disabled.31